THE FIVE VITAL INGREDIENTS FOR A SUCCESSFUL DIGITAL TRANSFORMATION.

 Organisations that want to change need to do so by adding change capabilities, in addition to those of service provisioning and product fulfilment.

 For these change capabilities to be effective; however, any change needs to be coordinated across the whole organisation.
 I suggest that the Business Relationship Management role is key to providing that coordination role by carrying out Strategic Scoping, Portfolio Management, Value Realisation and Relationship Management activities.

 THE VOCABULARY OF PARTNERINGUse this cue card to engage your business stakeholders on what their perspective and expectations are of IT.
 This can help curate the messages required to establish the role of the IT Business Partner

 It’s a daunting task to answer the question “which project?”
 The number of requests, different stakeholders and their demands, you can quickly get immersed in lists longer than your arm and have queues of frustrated stakeholders too.
 This presentation provides some simple frameworks and tools to help you triage requests and justify why one project is more important than another.
 This presentation is aimed at a broad audience, from Directors to IT professionals who engage with business partners and need a quick “aide

-DEALING WITH DISTRIBUTION IN THE INSURANCE INDUSTRY.
+DEALING WITH DISRUPTION IN THE INSURANCE INDUSTRY.
 PART 1

 This article is the first in a two part serial that discusses the future technology implications for incumbent corporates in the Insurance Industry.
 We establish a strategic framework that includes Portfolio Management and then discuss some strategic approaches to engage with technology partners and resources.